Per0925/RedBeanIceApp/README.md

 # Red Bean Ice App
 ### Objective
 This app aims to promote one of the most iconic beverage in Hong Kong, Red Bean Ice.
-The four main features impelmented in the app are as follows:
+The five main features impelmented in the app are as follows:
 #### Homepage
 * Allowing users to select the feature to be explored
 #### Red Bean Ice Searcher